NimithaRamesh/CSC415_Assignment-1/README.md

 Step 2:

-* The working version is "Assignment 2 v11".
+* The working version is "final_project2".

 Step 3:

- * Download the entire folder "Assignment 2 v11" to your local disk.
+ * Download the entire folder "final_project2" to your local disk.

 Steps 4: